Multiplayer video game: Asymmetrical gameplay

 Asymmetrical multiplayer is a type of gameplay in which players can have significantly different roles or abilities from each other – enough to provide a significantly different experience of the game.
 In games with light asymmetry, the players share some of the same basic mechanics (such as movement and death), yet have different roles in the game; this is a common feature of the multiplayer online battle arena (MOBA) genre such as League of Legends and Dota 2, and in hero shooters such as Overwatch and Apex Legends.
 A first-person shooter that adopts the asymmetrical multiplayer system is Tom Clancy's Rainbow Six Siege.
 Giving players their own special operator changes every player's experience.
 This puts an emphasis on players improvising their own game plan given the abilities their character has.
 In games with stronger elements of asymmetry, one player/team may have one gameplay experience (or be in softly asymmetric roles) while the other player or team play in a drastically different way, with different mechanics, a different type of objective, or both.
 Examples of games with strong asymmetry include Dead by Daylight, Evolve, and Left 4 Dead.

+Invasion Mode

+Some games feature an "Invasion mode", which lets real players enter another player's single-player or multiplayer session to help, harass, or replace NPCs.
+The mechanic traces a clear lineage from early experiments to FromSoftware's Souls series and into modern titles such as Deathloop, Sniper Elite 5, and Elden Ring.
+It carries persistent design trade-offs involving balance, matchmaking, and griefing, while adding tension, unpredictability, and emergent social interaction to single-player content.
+Deathloop featured opt-in asymmetric PvP, while Elden Ring evolved the Souls invasion system at a larger scale.

+Depending on the game, its objectives, and its story, the invading player's goals, roles, and objectives will differ.
+In hostile invasions, the invader's goal is to kill or disrupt the host, as in the classic Souls formula.
+In possession or control invasions, the invader can take control of NPCs or civilians, as Mindjack experimented with.
+In a co-op version, the invader can cooperate with the host to accomplish objectives as a unit, as seen in some open-world titles.

+Notable milestones with this mode with concise timelines include: